MalekBael/SapphireHook/README.md

 SapphireHook aims to be an toolkit for Project Sapphire .
 It provides runtime inspection, memory analysis, network monitoring

+For a more detailed codebase guide (architecture, modules/classes, safety), see `docs/README.md`.

+API docs: see `docs/DOXYGEN.md` (generates HTML locally via Doxygen).

 ### Key Features

 #### Network Analysis